The Craziest Easter Celebration in Europe

 The rest of the Easter celebration revolves around food.
 The Slovakian classics are served during Easter Sunday lunch and throughout the rest of the holiday.
 Some of the delicacies include smoked ham soup (one of my favorites), homemade Paska Easter bread, ham, schnitzel, cold potato salad, and many savory and sweet cakes and desserts.

-This 4-day celebration starting on Good Friday will bring you back to work on Tuesday, super clean, whipped for good luck and health, and completely stuffed with all the delicious Easter goodies.
+This four-day celebration starting on Good Friday will bring you back to work on Tuesday, super clean, whipped for good luck and health, and completely stuffed with all the delicious Easter goodies.

 Happy Easter everyone….and good luck to all Slovakian (as well as Polish and the Czech Republic) women during these holidays!

 Written by: Viktoria Rusnakova & Samuele Bagnai, authors of Enthusiastic All the Way & Tuscan Who Sold His Fiat to the Pope, respectively.

 Our books: https://www.lovetakesyouto.com/books